 I did like how Mat gets his own storyline.
 I mean, he practically becomes a sideline object after he takes the dagger in book one.
 Even when he blows the Horn of Valere he doesn’t really contribute much.
 The heroes he calls didn’t even talk to him (did they?).
 After he is healed, we get a reintroduction to him as a character which I thought was fun and engaging even though his luck seems to be way too convenient and he is a little bit of a dick.
 I’m sure his luck will play out interestingly moving forward.
 Egwene does see him playing dice with Ba’alzamon in her dreamworld intuition thing.

 I’ll save Shai’tan for later and move on with Egwene.
 She and Elayne become Accepted pretty quickly despite their transgressions.
 I do think the ritual to become Accepted is great.
 We get to see so many things that can reveal potential plots/glimpses into the alternate realities.
 That is if they are actually real.
-We also get an intimate insight into each character we see go through it as they must face their fears.
+We also get an intimate insight into each character we see go through the trial as they must face their fears.
 It just seems they are raised to Accepted without them having been trained properly.
-Is the Aes Sedai simply merit based?
+Is the Aes Sedai simply merit/strength based?
 I thought it was a highly disciplined organization.
 There is so much that goes on within the Aes Sedai network too.
 Liandran (this bitch) and the Black Ajah make all relations tense in the tower and we can’t trust anyone.
 I never liked Elaida, but we are led to believe she might be Black Ajah, but then toward the end it seems like she isn’t and really just cares about Elayne.
 I don’t know about this story arc, but I’m ready to find out more.
 I hope Liandran gets the collar if you know what I mean.

 Oh, and how the hell does Lanfear just walk around the White Tower with nobody noticing?
 Seriously.
 She practically yells to everyone she runs into that she hates Aes Sedai and for sure isn’t one.
 That doesn’t throw any red flags?
 Can she just hide her use of the One Power from every single Aes Sedai it the tower and walk around freely?
 No one questions her being there if she isn’t Aes Sedai?
 She even turns into Else at some point?
 I have no idea what to think about her and she is barely in this book after barely being in the last one in which she first appears.
 I think all we really learn about her in this one is that she can control the dreamworld somehow and she thinks she is better than Ba’alzamon.

 Lets talk about the Forsaken real quick since Lanfear is supposedly one of the strongest.
 Have they all escaped?
 Are they all already in positions of power across the land?
 When and how did this happen?
 We learn of several in this book.
 One controls Illian.
 One controlled Tear (did he die?).
 One, presumably, has turned our strong queen Morgase into a weak little infant.
-How does she go from threatening the White Tower to the mind slave of some random dude.
+How does she go from threatening the White Tower to the mind slave of some random dude?
 Also, I’m looking forward to the Morgase and Thom reunion.
 If it doesn’t happen I’ll be disappointed.
-I find it strange they are now everywhere and pretty much controlling each city in their own version of the Great Game.
+I find it strange the Forsaken are now everywhere and pretty much controlling each city in their own version of the Great Game.
 I know the Forsaken are supposedly super powerful, but the speed of their ascent in the various regions of the world is striking.
 Did I miss any Forsaken that showed up in this book?
 I don’t remember.

 Anyway, what’s next?
 Lets move on to the Dark Lord since we don’t see Padan Fain in this book.
 I’m sure he will pop up later.
 We get another showdown between Rand and Ba’alzamon again at the climax of this book.
 I swear, if I find out that Rand needs to find five more Horcruxes before he can kill the Dark Lord for real, I’ll be pissed.
 I know this series came out first, but I couldn’t help but notice that he has fought the big baddie twice…..and a half if we count the first book.
 Each time he believes he actually killed him.
 I hope this trend ends here.